 How to Revise Your Social Media Plan

 The beauty of owning your own business is the ability to do what you want.
 There aren’t any hard and fast rules about which social media platforms you should use so approach this methodically.
 If you’re posting random photos on Instagram and get a few likes here and there, is it really worth your time?
 If you post an article once a month on LinkedIn but have an inbox filled with unanswered invitations to network, should you continue to use this platform?
+Should you consider transferring to a Community Engagement Platform filled with genuine interactions?
+You may also want to consider consulting an experienced business expert similar to Andrew DeFrancesco who can give you perfect recommendations on how to establish your social media plan to achieve success in your business.

 Second, remember to be social.
 You’re much more than your business so show that to your followers.
 Yes, share about your business because that’s your passion and a part of your life but share about your other passions.
 Trips and travels; favorite hobbies; favorite sports teams; favorite movies or television shows.
 Let people get to know the whole you, not just the business you.